luxfi/evm/plugin/evm/validators/README.md

 `Manager` struct in `validators` package is responsible for managing the state of the validators by fetching the information from P-Chain state (via `GetCurrentValidatorSet` in chain context) and updating the state accordingly.
 It dispatches a `goroutine` to sync the validator state every 60 seconds.
 The manager fetches the up-to-date validator set from P-Chain and performs the sync operation.
 The sync operation first performs removing the validators from the state that are not in the P-Chain validator set.
 Then it adds new validators and updates the existing validators in the state.
 This order of operations ensures that the uptimes of validators being removed and re-added under same nodeIDs are updated in the same sync operation despite having different validationIDs.

 P-Chain's `GetCurrentValidatorSet` can report both L1 and Subnet validators.
-Subnet-EVM's uptime manager also tracks both of these validator types.
-So even if a the Subnet has not yet been converted to an L1, the uptime and validator state tracking is still performed by Subnet-EVM.
+EVM's uptime manager also tracks both of these validator types.
+So even if a the Subnet has not yet been converted to an L1, the uptime and validator state tracking is still performed by EVM.

 Validator Manager persists the state to disk at the end of every sync operation.
 The VM also persists the validator database when the node is shutting down.